 Install the hearth first, centered on the firebox opening and set tight to the wall (Fig. 1).
-Set the hearth level on a bed of thin set masonry material if the floor is uneven and ensure there are no voids between the floor and underside of the hearth for complete and continuous support throughout its area, especially at the corners.
-Apply Construction Adhesive.
+Set the hearth level on a bed of thin set masonry material.
+Ensure there are no voids between the floor and underside of the hearth for complete and continuous support throughout its area, especially at the corners.
+Apply construction adhesive.
 (Fig. 1.1)

 Step 2 - Install Facing Panel Legs

-- Adjustable Surround Facing: The cavity behind Classic Cast Mantel components is designed to allow for the position of the facing panels to be adjusted and accommodate a wide range of firebox openings.
+- Adjustable Surround Facing: The cavity behind a cast stone mantel is designed to allow for the position of the facing panels to be adjusted and accommodate a wide range of firebox openings.
 Measure for the legs, and check both sides of the firebox; it may be necessary to cut the height of the legs.
 Cut the legs as required with a circular saw with a masonry blade.
 Always make your cuts on a level surface; never let the piece you are cutting fall free.
 Apply adhesive on the back of each leg and place into position.
 (Fig. 2)

 Step 3 - Install your Facing Header and Optional Riser

 Apply adhesive on the back of the header and place into position.
 (Fig. 3) It is usually okay if your header extends beyond the outside of each leg – our fireplace mantels are designed to overlap facing material and can accommodate up to 5" on each side in most cases.